ghall15/fiscalhistory/webpage/_build/html/_sources/articles_of_confederation.txt

 * In practice, expenses of Congress and expenditures of the states toward "the common defense and general welfare" lumped together into *common charges*.

+A state's contribution was based on the wealth of each state, not the population.

 * If one state contributed

     * more than its share, received a credit